How do I dispute an error or request information about my mortgage?

 Your servicer may be able to help you over the phone.
 See your monthly mortgage statement or coupon book for the phone number.
 However, to guarantee yourself a timely written response, you should write to your servicer and send it to the address provided by the servicer for such requests.

-- Sample letter to help you write your mortgage servicer to explain an error.
+- to help you write your mortgage servicer to explain an error.
 This document also provides some additional information about disputing an error with your servicer.

-- Sample letter to help you write your mortgage servicer to request information.
+- to help you write your mortgage servicer to request information.
 This document also provides some additional information about requesting information from your servicer.